-Creative Writing Course Requirements .pdf file
+Creative Writing Course Requirements Full Document in Google Docs

 In Creative Writing, we will study and practice various forms of writing including memoir, short fiction, and poetry.
 We will use the writer’s workshop format in order to gain an understanding of various genres of literature, and to develop skills as editors of our own work and of others.
 Classroom journals will be kept as part of our focus on the writing process, which will center on developing a keen sense of poetic observation.
 Class participation will serve a major function in the class, as all writers are expected to share their work with others for peer evaluation.